N-Harish/N-Harish/README.md

 # Hi there 👋, I'm **Harish Natarajan**

 ## I'm an final year IT engineer graduate who is an ML/AI enthusiast.
-I've developed machine learning and deep learning wep apps using Flask and deployed them using Docker on Azure and Heroku cloud.
+I've developed machine learning and deep learning web apps using Flask and deployed them using Docker on Azure and Heroku cloud.
 I also code on Hackerrank where I have a five star in python and problem solving.
 Currently I'm working on Career Advisor using AI.

 ### Info
 - 🔭 I’m currently working on **Machine Learning**, **Natural language processing** and **Deep Learning**